Invest and develop

 Investment management careers

 With all the experiences you gain from this program, you’ll be ready for a lucrative career in investment management as soon as you graduate.
-And you have plenty of jobs to choose from in the asset management industry, including:
+And you have plenty of jobs to choose from in the investment and asset management industry, including:

 - Private banker